Knott's Bear-y Tales: Return to the Fair

 Knott's Bear-y Tales: Return To The Fair is a 4D interactive dark ride located at Knott's Berry Farm theme park in Buena Park, California.
 Designed by Triotech in conjunction with Knott's Berry Farm, the ride opened to the public on May 21, 2021, and season passholders were given access beginning May 6, 2021.
 The ride is a follow-up to the defunct dark ride Knott's Bear-y Tales, which operated in the same location from 1975 to 1986.
-The interactive dark ride features characters Boysenbear and Girlsenbear as they travel to the County Fair and pass through several scenes reminiscent of the original dark ride.
-Guests board red colored vehicles equipped with boysenberry jelly blasters, and the theme focuses on riders stopping Crafty Coyote and his mischievous pups.
+The interactive dark ride, which passes through several scenes reminiscent of the original dark ride, features characters Boysen Bear and Girlsen Bear as they travel to the County Fair to win the blue ribbon prize for their boysenberry pies.
+Guests board red colored vehicles equipped with boysenberry jelly blasters, and the ride centers on stopping the notorious pie thief Crafty Coyote and his mischievous pups, who have stolen the boysenberry pies for themselves.
 The attraction replaced Voyage to the Iron Reef, which permanently closed on January 5, 2020.

 History

 Following the closure of Knott's Bear-y Tales in 1986, the park has been faced with a demand from enthusiasts to bring the ride back.
 The popular ride was known for its originality and family-friendly ride atmosphere.
 At the IAAPA Expo on November 19, 2019, Knott's Berry Farm and Triotech made a joint announcement that Knott's Bear-y Tales would return to the park as a 4D ride experience.
 Its name was also revealed as Knott's Bear-y Tales: Return to the Fair.
 They consulted with the original ride's designer, Rolly Crump, along with his son Chris Crump.

-The attraction was scheduled to open to the public in 2020 for Knott's 100th anniversary, but the park didn't open that season due to the COVID-19 pandemic, pushing the debut to 2021.
+The attraction was scheduled to open to the public in 2020 for Knott's 100th anniversary, but the park did not open that season due to the COVID-19 pandemic, pushing the debut to 2021.
 Featured as the third release in the Amusement Dark collection, a branded initiative to construct a variety of video-game-based dark rides at Cedar Fair amusement parks, the ride opened to the public on May 21, 2021.
 Season passholders were able to ride earlier beginning on May 6, 2021.
 It replaced Voyage to the Iron Reef under the initiative.
 The experience uses 4D technology blended with physical props and set pieces.
 The Boysenberry smell and "Welcome One and All" soundtrack of the original ride were incorporated into the new design.